-Your child will get a lot more than fun playtime out of the best erector sets for kids.
+Your child will get much more than just a distraction out of the best erector sets for kids.

 - Instructions for 5 build models